 Finest British Worsted Wool

 Our wool starts it's life upon the fells and downs of the British countryside.
 The garments we produce use Worsted* wool which is hand graded for the finest quality and fibre thickness.
-The wool is then scoured, a cleaning operation that removes oils, dirt and dead fibres.
+The wool is then scoured, a cleaning operation that removes excess oils, dirt and dead fibres.

 To remove any short fibres the wool is then combed.
 Removing these short fibres ensures the wool will be less likely to pill or ball-up on the finished garment.
 Combing also ensures the fibres are parallel and ready for spinning.
 The wool is then dyed in a very gentle process so as not to damage the fibres.